sethmerck/Car_Data/README.md

 Along with this, I found American made cars (Chevrolet and Ford) had more listings and their price distributions skewed higher compared to the other three most common car makes (Honda, Nissan, Toyota).

-I've noticed that the median mileage of the majority of the most common car makes has been decreasing significantly.
+I've noticed that the median mileage of some of the most common car makes has been decreasing significantly.
+Median prices for some makes also seem to be gradually increasing, while the median prices for other makes appear to be relatively stable for the time being.

 Will run further stats in line with this in the following weeks and investigate the matter further.

-Median prices for some makes also seem to be gradually increasing, while the median prices for other makes appear to be relatively stable for the time being.

 ## Optimizations: